o02c/obsidian-tab-navigator/README.md

 For questions or issues regarding TabNavigator, please use the GitHub Issues page for support.
 Feedback and feature requests are also welcome.

-## Contributing

-TabNavigator is an open-source project.
-Contributions such as code improvements, bug reports, and feature suggestions are welcome.
-If you're interested in contributing, please check out the project page on GitHub.

 ## License

 This plugin is released under the MIT License.
 For more details, please refer to the LICENSE file.